joshuazick1/STu/Readme.md

 # CMCUCP: The Complete Star Trek Chronological Playlist

-This is a simple script that generates a Plex playlist with everything in your library from the MCU, in chronological order (according to [this page](http://thestartrekchronologyproject.blogspot.com/)).
+This is a simple script that generates a Plex playlist with everything in your library from Star Trek, in chronological order (according to [this page](http://thestartrekchronologyproject.blogspot.com/)).

 Fun fact: This is about infinate days of continuous video.